HamzaQahoush/Reading-notes-301/Read: 03.md

 ![](https://i.ibb.co/YWxRw4x/float.png)

-1.main axis – The main axis of a flex container is the primary axis along which flex items are laid out\
+1.main axis – The main axis of a flex container is the primary axis along which flex items are laid out<br> <br>
-2.main-start | main-end – The flex items are placed within the container starting from main-start and going to main-end.\
+2.main-start | main-end – The flex items are placed within the container starting from main-start and going to main-end.<br> <br>
-3.main size – A flex item’s width or height\
+3.main size – A flex item’s width or height<br> <br>
-4.cross axis – The axis perpendicular to the main axis \
+4.cross axis – The axis perpendicular to the main axis <br> <br>
 5.ross-start | cross-end – Flex lines are filled with items and placed into the container starting on the cross-start side of the flex container and going toward the cross-end side.<br> <br>
 6.cross size – The width or height of a flex item.